 Member | Established: 1966 | Member since 1998

 The CPMCPH was established by Decree No. 74 of 1966, as amended by Decree No. 71 of 2004.
-Under the law, the CPMCPH is responsible for representing and promoting the profession of Accounting Technicians and Public Accountants in Honduras to the government, regulators, and universities; establishing ethical requirements; setting investigative and disciplinary procedures; providing training programs for its members; and supporting the adoption of international standards and the regulation of the profession through its participation on the Accounting and Auditing Standards Technical Board.
+The CPMCPH is the professional body for accounting technicians and public accountants.
+It is responsible for promoting and advocating for the interests of the profession to the government, regulators, and universities; establishing ethical requirements; setting investigative and disciplinary (I&D) procedures; providing training programs for its members; and supporting the adoption of international standards and the regulation of the profession through its participation in the Accounting and Auditing Standards Technical Board (JUNTEC).

-In addition to being a member of IFAC, the CPMCPH is a member of the Inter-American Association of Accountants.
+In addition to being a member of IFAC, the CPMCPH is a member of the Inter-American Accounting Association.

 Statements of Membership Obligation (SMO)